danidisalvo/divisio-entis/README.md

 # divisio-entis

-_Divisio Entis_ aims to show the divisio of _ens_ found in St. Thomas Aquinas's corpus.
+_Divisio Entis_ aims to show the division of _ens_ found in St. Thomas Aquinas's corpus.

 1. Build and start the Docker container
 ```bash